-For customers who are shipping products via Cisco's logistics program to the European Union, Norway or Switzerland, any shipments that are damaged, pilfered or lost (any of which referred to as "the loss" within this website) at or after the point of handover to the first carrier, a claim should be filed with the insurance company holding the Shippers Insurance policy, appointed by Cisco to provide coverage for any such damaged or lost shipments.
+For customers who have purchased insurance from Cisco or customers who are shipping products via Cisco's logistics program to the European Union, Norway or Switzerland, any shipments that are damaged, pilfered or lost (any of which referred to as "the loss" within this website) at or after the point of handover to the first carrier, a claim should be filed with the insurance company holding the Shippers Insurance policy, appointed by Cisco to provide coverage for any such damaged or lost shipments.
 After receipt of all required documentation in connection with a valid claim from your company, reimbursement will be in accordance with the insurance policy and paid directly to you.
 Cisco Systems, Inc. has purchased a full value insurance policy on your behalf.
 You can also view the certificate of insurance for this policy.
-The insurance company can require assessment of any shipment, but in general, for damaged goods with a value of at least $30,000 US, an on-site assessment will need to be made by agents of the insurance company.
+The insurance company can require assessment of any shipment, but in general, for damaged goods with a value of at least $50,000 U.S, an on-site assessment will need to be made by agents of the insurance company.

 If you report the loss to Cisco Customer Service within 5 days of delivery or notification of loss, Cisco will log a claim on your company's behalf.
 If you wish to replace the loss at the time a claim is made, Cisco will place a second order on your behalf at the same price and terms as the original shipment, which shall be payable under the same conditions as the original one.
 This means that no $0 replacement orders or RMAs to return goods will be created to replace the loss.
 Please note that your company will still be required to make full payment on the original invoice in accordance with the terms and conditions of the original order and the agreement entered into with Cisco for the purchase of these products.